open-sauced/guestbook/CONTRIBUTING.md

-# Contributing to OpenSauced Intro
+# Contributing to OpenSauced Guestbook

 Contributions are always welcome, no matter how large or small.
-Before contributing, please read the [code of conduct](https://docs.opensauced.pizza/contributing/code-of-conduct/) and follow the directions below:
+Before you begin, please read our [Code of Conduct](https://docs.opensauced.pizza/contributing/code-of-conduct/) and follow the directions below:

 ## Recommended Communication Style